-Sabayon Linux or Sabayon (formerly RR4 Linux and RR64 Linux), is an operating system based on .
+Sabayon Linux, or Sabayon (formerly RR4 Linux and RR64 Linux), is a Gentoo-based operating system.
 It is a Linux distribution developed in Europe by Fabio ERCULIANI and the Sabayon development team.
-The Sabayon distribution follows the "out of the box" philosophy with the aim of giving the end user a wide range of ready-to-use applications and a self-tuning operating system.
+Sabayon distribution follows the "out of the box" philosophy in order to give the end user a wide range of ready-to-use applications and a self-regulating operating system.

 His name was taken from the Italian zabaione dessert which is made from eggs.
 So the Sabayon logo is a chicken leg impression.